andrewbmartinez/DamageNowcasts/README.md

 Equation_[xx]_*.Ox: Ox scripts to replicate the respective equations

-Instructions & computational requirements.
+## Instructions & computational requirements.
 All file paths are relative to the root of the replication package.
 Please set your working directory accordingly.

 The analysis files can be run individually, in any order.

-These analyses were run on R 4.5.0 and Ox 9.3, and I explicitly use the following R packages in the analysis files: readxl (1.4.5), tidyverse (2.0.0), lmtest (0.9.40), sandwich (3.1.1),.
+These analyses were run on R 4.5.0 and Ox 9.3, and I explicitly use the following R packages in the analysis files: readxl (1.4.5), tidyverse (2.0.0), lmtest (0.9.40), and sandwich (3.1.1).

-A comprehensive list of dependencies can be found in the renv.lock file.
-For a convenient setup in a (local) R session, we recommend using the renv package.
-The following steps are required once:

-Note that the code is a mix of R code and Ox code (which requires Ox Professional to run some of the packages).
+Note that some parts of the Ox code requires an Ox Professional license to run.

+## Data availability

 The data underyling the analysis is in the data folder.
-Some of the data processing is done in the codes here but generating of the real-time vintages and cleaning of them was done elsewhere.
+Some of the data processing is done in the code here but the real-time vintages were generated  and cleaned elsewhere.

-If any of the data in this repository is used elsewhere then please be sure and cite the original paper.
-See the paper as well as Martinez (2020) for details on the data descriptions.
+### Commercial Damage Nowcasts

+These were collected through a number of sources and is meant to be as comprehensive as possible for the storms that we consider.
+My aims is to update this at least once per hurricane season.
+As described in the paper the main source is through news article searches in LexisNexis as well as alternative catastrophe modeler websites.
+However a fairly good recent source is Artemis.bm (https://www.artemis.bm/) which generally tracks commercial model estimates as they are released.

+## References